tinygo-org/tinygo-site/content/docs/reference/usage/basic.md

 ---
 title: "Basic command examples"
 weight: 1
+description: |
+  Here are some basic examples of using TinyGo in the most common scenarios.
 ---

-Here will go some basic examples of using TinyGo in the most common scenarios.

 ### Building "Hello, World" program for WebAssembly